Coherent-Partners/spark-ts-sdk/docs/batches.md

 ## Close a batch pipeline

-Once you have finished processing all your input data, it is important to close the batch pipeline to free up resources and ensure optimal performance.
+Once you have finished processing all your input data, it is important to close the pipeline to free up resources and ensure optimal performance.

 After you close a batch, any pending chunks will still be processed and can be retrieved.
-However, you won't be able to submit new chunks to a closed batch pipeline.
-The SDK maintains an internal state of the batch pipeline and will generate an error if you try to perform an unsupported operation on it.
+However, you won't be able to submit new chunks to a closed pipeline.
+The SDK maintains an internal state of the pipeline and will generate an error if you try to perform an unsupported operation on it.

 ### Arguments

 This method does not require any arguments.
-It will close the batch pipeline that was previously defined using the `of` method.
+It will close the pipeline that was previously defined using the `of(id)` method.

 ```ts
 await pipeline.close();
 ```

-> [!WARNING]
-> Do **NOT** use the `close()` method to close a batch pipeline.
-This method is
-> reserved for closing the HTTP client of the `Pipeline` API resource and should not
-> be used to close a batch pipeline.
-If that happens unintentionally, you will need
-> to start over and build a new client-side pipeline using `Batches.of(id)`, which
-> also means you'll lose the internal states handled by the old `Pipeline` object.

-Keep in mind that if the batch pipeline has been idle for longer than 30 minutes, it will automatically be closed by the system to free up resources, i.e., releasing the workers and buffers.
+Keep in mind that if the pipeline has been idle for longer than 30 minutes, it will automatically be closed by the system to free up resources, i.e., disposing of existing workers and buffers.

 ### Returns